Leveraging Data to Win the Game in Sports Analytics

 “It's not just data science anymore,” says Jez.
 “There are also all the surrounding technologies – data engineering, front-end development, DevOps, and user experience – things that are not as commonly spoken about in the analytics space.
 And from observing the hiring trends in the space, data engineers and front-end developers are just as in demand as data scientists in this space.”

-Data holds the future for sports.
+The power of data holds the future for sports.
 Find out more about Georgia Tech's Online Masters of Science in Analytics (OMS Analytics) program or click to view the full panel discussion on sports analytics.

 Georgia Tech Professional Education is a leader in innovative educational delivery, designed for working professionals in tech, business, and leadership.
 Our connection to the marketplace — coupled with our world-class faculty, researchers, and subject matter experts — provides an unparalleled perspective on education innovation, industry trends, future work, and lifelong learning.
 To uncover additional trends, challenges, and opportunities impacting your industry, visit our Industry & Trends page.